Multibank Letterbox Guide

 6 wide portrait multibank with signage plate

-As explained above, this dictates the size of the boxes themselves.
+This dictates the size of the boxes themselves.
 Here at Heatlie Letterboxes we have either landscape or portrait orientation.
-This means the mail slot will be as wide as an A4 piece of paper either at landscape orientation, or portrait orientation.
-This is an important choice because it greatly affects the size of the unit.
-Portrait boxes are narrower than a landscape box by about 100mm, so the space saving can really add up if you are purchasing a larger bank.
+This means the mail slot will be as wide as an A4 piece of paper either at landscape or portrait orientation.
+This is an important choice because it greatly affects how your bank can be configured.
+Portrait boxes are narrower than a landscape box by 100mm, so the space saving can really add up if you are purchasing a larger bank.Â

 Portrait sized boxes, mounted on posts in the ground.